 We have no doubt that Meghan will continue her activism, but this time on a whole new level.

-As a feminist, a biracial woman, and an activist, Meghan’s presence in the Royal family is so valuable and honestly the best news we’ve heard in probably months.
+As a feminist, a biracial woman, and an activist, Meghan’s presence in the Royal family is so valuable.
 They’re lucky to have her.